Bangalore Fort: History

-Kempe Gowda I, who showed remarkable qualities of leadership from childhood, had a grand vision to build a new city.
-This intention was further fueled by his visits to Hampi, now a UNESCO heritage city, then the beautiful capital city of the Vijayanagar Empire.
-He persevered with his vision and got permission from King Achutaraya, the ruler of the empire, to build a new city for himself.
+Kempe Gowda, who showed remarkable qualities of leadership from childhood, had a grand vision to build a new city.
+This intention was further fueled by his visits to Hampi, the beautiful capital city of the Vijayanagar Empire, now a UNESCO heritage city.
+He persevered with his vision and got permission from King Achyuta Deva Raya, the ruler of the empire at that time, to build a new city for himself.
 The King gifted 12 hoblis (revenue subdivisions) with an annual income of 30,000 varahas (gold coins) to Kempe Gowda to meet the expenses of his venture of building a new city.

-Kempe Gowda moved from his ancestral land of Yelahanka to establish his new principality, having obtained support from King Achutaraya.
+Kempe Gowda moved from his ancestral land of Yelahanka to establish his new principality, having obtained support from the King.
 One version for the site selection process for the fort and the Bengaluru Pete is that during a hunting expedition along with his Advisor Gidde Gowda, Kempe Gowda went westward of Yelahanka and reached a village called Shivasamudra (near Hesaraghatta), some 10 mi from Yelahanka where, in a tranquil atmosphere under a tree, he visualized building a suitable capital city with a fort, a cantonment, tanks (water reservoirs) and temples for people of all trades and professions.
 It is also said that an omen of an uncommon event of a hare chasing away a hunting dog at the place recommended its selection.
 A dream of the goddess Lakshmi (the Hindu Goddess of wealth) that prophesied a prosperous future, further sealed his decision on the place for his capital.
 Therefore, on an auspicious day in 1537, he conducted a ground breaking ritual and festivities by ploughing the land with four pairs of decorated white bulls in four directions, at the focal point of the junction of Doddapet and Chikkapet, the junction of the present day Avenue Road and Old Taluk Kacheri Road (OTC).

 Thereafter, Kempe Gowda constructed a mud fort (now in the western part of the city), with a moat surrounding it, and nine large gates.
 The building of the mud fort is also steeped in a legend.
 During the construction of the fort it was said that the southern gate would collapse no sooner than it was built and human sacrifice was necessary to ward off the evil spirits.
 When Kempe Gowda would not accept human sacrifice, his daughter-in-law, Lakshamma, realising her father-in-Law's predicament, beheaded herself with a sword at the southern gate under the cover of night.
 Subsequently, the fort was completed without any mishap.
 In her memory, Kempe Gowda built a temple in her name in Koramangala.
 Thus, Kempe Gowda's dream came to fruition and the Bengaluru Pete evolved around the mud fort called the Bangalore Fort.